mysecurityanalytics/auto-mail-osint-api/README.md

 ![Logo](./logo.png)

-This is an open source project that developed by [Alp Keskin](https://github.com/alpkeskin) and [Davut Kulaksız](https://github.com/davutkulaksiz) within the scope of **My Security Analytics 2021 Summer Internship Program**.
-This repository is the API part of this project.
+This is an open source project that developed by [Alp Keskin](https://github.com/alpkeskin) and [Davut Kulaksız](https://github.com/davutkulaksiz) within the scope of <b>My Security Analytics 2021 Summer Internship Program</b> which supervised by [Çalgan Aygün](https://github.com/calganaygun).

+<i>This repository is the API part of this project.</i>

 To learn more about the front-end part, check out the [WEB Repository](https://github.com/mysecurityanalytics/auto-mail-osint-web).